-After eating granola bars for over three decades, Margaret Barrow decided to stop complaining about her granola-snacking choices and create her own.
-As the only vegan among her family members and friends, she envisioned making a treat they all could enjoy.
-She wanted to avoid crumbling, messy granola bars that dropped half-eaten into the bottom of bags and purses.
-Margaret found a unique way to turn her toasted granola into balls and shared small batches each week with hungry college students and faculty.
-They all agreed that these granola balls had a chewy texture with a just-right amount of sweetness.
+As the only vegan among my family members and friends, I envisioned making a treat we all could enjoy.
+I also wanted to avoid crumbling, messy granola that dropped half-eaten into the bottom of bags and purses.
+After hours in the kitchen I found a unique way to turn my toasted granola into balls.
+My new snack traveled with me to work where I shared small batches each week with hungry college students and faculty.
+They all liked the uniqueness of my granola balls with their chewy texture and bold flavors with the right amount of sweetness.

 Mission Statement: To inspire and promote healthy eating and living.